 A recent survey in the US showed that many people start a business at home and continue to operate from home even after the company is financially buoyant.
 Someone who runs a business from home saves money on high overhead costs like rent.

-A home-based business may benefit women who have to combine duties as an entrepreneur and their role as the primary caregiver in the home.
+A home-based business may benefit those who have to combine duties as an entrepreneur and their role as the primary caregiver in the home.

 It is easy to assume that only sole proprietors can work from home, but evidence shows that many of these home-based businesses have employees.
-The internet has made it possible to create a shared virtual working space, and entrepreneurs are taking advantage of that.
+The internet has made it possible to create a shared virtual working space, and entrepreneurs are taking advantage of the fact that small business employees can work from anywhere.

 Therefore, an overcrowded home is not a problem, and it can help the entrepreneur maintain a work-life balance.
-An entrepreneur who works from home can use social media apps like Facebook, Instagram, Pinterest in addition to Email as marketing tools.
+An entrepreneur who works from home can use social media apps like Facebook, Instagram, Pinterest, and Email as marketing tools.

 #9 - For every female entrepreneur in Egypt, Norway, North Macedonia, Japan, and Pakistan, there are more than two male entrepreneurs1